 Day by day tour itinerary

-Town of Bastogne was made famous by its WW2 history and the Battle of the Bulge.
+The town of Bastogne was made famous for its WW2 history and the Battle of the Bulge.
 But it is even better known as the movie set for the “Easy Company” in the USA war series “Band of Brothers”.
 Bastogne is always a popular place to stop.
 However, if you do not stop today, you’ll be able to return.
-It is part of one of your day rides.
+It is part of one of your day-rides.

 Your base hotel is located in the historic town of Vianden.
 The town is also home to one of the most magnificent castles in Europe.
 It is perched high on the hillside overlooking the town below.
 It’s about twenty minutes uphill walk from your hotel to the castle.
 However alternatively (and fortunately) you can take a cable car.

 “Our fourth vacation with RideWithUs.
 The whole experience is stress-free.Thank you”